conala-corpus/conala-corpus.github.io/README.md

 ## Introduction

-We propose, conala, a scalable, language-agnostic approach for mining parallel corpus of source code and natural language from Stack Overflow (SO).
+We propose conala, a scalable, language-agnostic approach for mining parallel corpus of source code and natural language from Stack Overflow (SO).
 It consists of two components:

 ![Overview of conala]({{ "conala.png"}})